nathanjjohnson7/SVM_interior_point/README.md

 $$\sqrt{\Delta x_{nt}^T\nabla^2 f(\alpha)\Delta x_{nt}}$$

-In a for loop, we calculate the newton step and update the alphas:
+In a loop, we calculate the newton step and update the alphas:
 $$A = A + ls_t*newtonStep$$

 $$ls_t$$ is the learning rate parameter found through backtracking line search.
 Alternatively, one can set ls_t manually to avoid the extra computation of the backtracking line search algorithm.
 (Backtracking line search is covered in Chapter 9 of the Convex Optimization book).

-We break out of the for loop once newton_decrement squared, divided by 2, is less than the tolerance.
+We break out of the loop once newton_decrement squared, divided by 2, is less than the tolerance.

-The newton method for loop is nested inside the barrier method for loop.
+The newton method loop is nested inside the barrier method loop.
 In each subsequent iteration of the barrier method, we increase t (the barrier parameter) until we reach an optimal solution.

 Vectorized form of f(A) (Eq.
 8):